List of relevant configuration files¶

 List of relevant log files¶

-In order to debug and analyse problems with the Registration Server configuration, there are several log files that you can consult:
+In order to debug and analyse problems with the Web Portal configuration, there are several log files that you should consult:

 This log file is also used by the

-yvvad).
-The amount of logging information can be defined by changing the value
+/etc/td-webportal.conf.
+The log level can be increased by changing the default value

-error.
-Changing this value requires a restart of the
+Changing these values requires a restart of the

 error_log) might also contain additional relevant error messages that should be checked.